- Optimal carbohydrate blend (2:1 Maltodextrin:Fructose)

 Each TORQ gel weighs 45g.
 They are sold individually or in cases of 20.

-Typical Ingredients (Strawberry Yoghurt): Maltodextrin (43%), Water, Fructose (21%), Citric Acid, Electrolytes (Sodium Chloride, Potassium Chloride, Calcium Lactate, Magnesium Carbonate), Natural Yoghurt Flavour (0.2%), Natural Strawberry Flavour (0.05%), Preservative (Potassium Sorbate).
+Typical Ingredients (Strawberry Yoghurt Flavour): Maltodextrin (43%), Water, Fructose (21%), Citric Acid, Electrolytes (Sodium Chloride, Potassium Chloride, Calcium Lactate, Magnesium Carbonate), Natural Flavouring (0.2%), Preservative (Potassium Sorbate).

 WARNING: TORQ Forest Fruits and Bonoffee gels (with Natural Guarana Extract) contain 89mg of caffeine per serving.

-Please take a look at the TORQ Fuelling System for further in formation on how to use this product and the research supporting its fuctionality.
+Please take a look at the TORQ Fuelling System for further information on how to use this product and the research supporting its functionality.